margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
-## Come up with a mathematical formula to expres something you know/believe.
+## Come up with a mathematical formula to express something you know/believe.
 (Example: Long Saturday run + Frappuccino = Happiness)
 Music + Chai Tea = Love + Joy
 Rowing + Team Spirit = Oneness